ReVision-Implant/neural-simulation/docs/manual/background/esat.md

 # ESAT server

-You can access the ESAT server with a Virtual Machine (VM) running either Linux or Windows using oVirt.
+You can access any ESAT server with a Virtual Machine (VM) running either Linux or Windows using oVirt.
 The VM will provide you with a graphical interface to work on the ESAT server.
 You can also access the server through the command line of your own computer.
-In any case, make sure you are connected to a KUL network or use the [VPN](https://admin.kuleuven.be/icts/services/extranet/ssl-vpn-PulseIvanti-client-en).
+In either case, make sure you are connected to a KUL network or use the [VPN](https://admin.kuleuven.be/icts/services/extranet/ssl-vpn-PulseIvanti-client-en).

 ## Accesing an ESAT server through the command line